backstage/backstage/plugins/git-release-manager/api-report.md

 // @public (undocumented)
 const mockCalverProject: Project;

+// Warning: (ae-missing-release-tag) "mockCtaMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+const mockCtaMessage = 'Patch Release Candidate';

 // Warning: (ae-missing-release-tag) "mockDefaultBranch" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)